Winning The Battle In Your Mind

 Cultivate a life of gratefulness and thankfulness in all areas of your life, including running, rather than a life of anxiety and worry.

-For Christians, God offers us one amazing and beautiful trade.
+For Christians, God offers us one unique and beautiful trade.
 He wants us to give Him all our worries, anxiety, problems, and challenges.
 He gives us peace, care, direction, and love.

 1 Peter 5:7 says, “Cast all your anxieties on him, for he cares about you.”
 He will take and carry our burdens if we let Him.